Kiarasinghh/cse15l-lab-reports/LabReport2.md

 - `v2[1]` is "user" and `v1[0]` is `"s"` so we proceed.
 - `Aadya: ` is now added to `lines` and then `What%20a%20nice%20day&user` is added to `lines` as they are `v1[2]` and `v2[0]` respectively.
 - "\n" is also added to `lines` after the user and message which signifies a new line.
 - `String.join` concatenates all the elements in `lines` resulting to the output in the photo above.
-Since there is a "\n" in the ArrayList after each user and message combination, they all get printed in their own line.
+Since there is a `\n` in the ArrayList after each user and message combination, they all get printed in their own line.

 In example 2, the value of `url`, `v1`, and `v2` changed but as the ArrayList `lines` was not intialised again, it still stored the values from example 1.